reyno255/ETL_Project/README.md

 #### Load: The final database, tables/collections, and why this was chosen.<br>
 ##### 3. Database: Relational or Non-Relational<br>

-We decided to load our tables into an SQL Database.
-The rationale for using a relational database is that our two datasets were very complete and appeared to have a strong relationship with eachother.
-We could compare our CSVs to find information between Superbowls and Superbowl Ads in a quick and efficient way.<br>
+We decided to load our tables into a SQL Database.
+SQL is a relational database.
+Relational databases stores and provides access to data points that are related to one another.
+The rationale for using a relational database is that our CSVs are complete, with non null values in our rows, and organized.
+Databases like SQL are great tools for data that is clean, structured and complete.
+Using SQL, we can compare our CSVs to find information between Superbowls and Superbowl Ads in a quick and efficient way.<br>

 ### Results<br>
 ##### 4. Load to Database<br>